The Process Of Defending Your Nursing License In Texas

 In Texas, anyone can file a complaint against a nurse with the Texas Board of Nursing (BON).
 This includes patients, patient family members, co-workers, employees, and other professionals.
 The source of the complaint is kept confidential, which makes it easier for complaints to get filed.
 On average, the Texas BON handles more than 16,000 complaints per year against nurses.

-Once a complaint is filed, the nursing board opens an investigation to determine if there have been any violations of the Nurse Practice Act (NPA).
+Once a complaint is filed, the nursing board opens an investigation to determine if there have been any violations of the Nursing Practice Act (NPA).
 If violations are found, the board decides whether disciplinary action is appropriate.

 If you’re the target of a BON investigation, this can be a scary experience – one in which the outcome could affect not only your current employment, but also your nursing career.
 All disciplinary sanctions by the Texas Board of Nursing become public record, which means they could follow you for years to come.